syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-resolve-excel-cannot-open-the-file-because-the-file-format-for-the-file-extension-is-not-valid.md

 ---
-title: FAQ Section| XlsIO | Syncfusion
+title: Excel cannot open the file in File Formats XlsIO | Syncfusion
 description: This page shows how to resolve "Excel cannot open the file because the file format is not valid..." using XlsIO.
 platform: File-formats
 control: XlsIO